sydY-22/SimpleSprintingStamia/README.md

 # SprintingStamia
  A simple stamia system for sprinting.
 When the player is holding the left shift button you can see the stamia bar decrease.
-Whent the button is released it fills back up(stamia bar).
+When the button is released it fills back up(stamia bar).